w3c/wai-bcase/bibliography.md

 * [_Accessibility at Microsoft_](https://nfb.org/images/nfb/publications/bm/bm15/bm1504/bm150403.htm).
 Chong, C.;  Braille Monitor (2015).<br />
 Type: Product review  <br />
-Summary: A blind reviewer makes clear that the lack of accessiiblity in compnay products is at odds with their cleims and how it impacts his opinion of the compnay overall.
+Summary: A blind reviewer makes clear that the lack of accessibility in company products is at odds with their claims and how it impacts his opinion of the company overall.

 ## General Statistics/Research Methods/Other Business Case perspectives

 * [_Disability Inclusion Overview_](http://www.worldbank.org/en/topic/disability).
 The World Bank (2018).<br />
 Type: Statiscal summary with sources  <br />
-Summary: Report on the numbers of people through out the world with disabilities who experince barriers to full social and economic inclusion.
+Summary: Report on the numbers of people through out the world with disabilities who experience barriers to full social and economic inclusion.
 Barriers include inaccessible physical environments and transportation, the unavailability of assistive devices and technologies, non-adapted means of communication, gaps in service delivery, and discriminatory prejudice and stigma in society.

 * [_World Population Chart for Countries and Continents_](https://www.disabled-world.com/calculators-charts/wpc.php).
 Disabled World (2017).<br />
 Type:  Statistical compilation <br />
-Summary: Graphic representaiton of disability statistics throughout the world.
+Summary: Graphic representation of disability statistics throughout the world.

 * [_Exploratory Case Study Research on Web Accessibility_](http://urlibrary.co/download/web-accessibility-a-foundation-for-research.pdf) Leitner, ML and Christine Strauss  <br />
 Type: Research study proposal  <br />
 Summary: Design for research conducted at a later date.
-Recommended for others who wish to design accessibility studies that produce defintitive outcomes.
+Recommended for others who wish to design accessibility studies that produce definitive outcomes.

 * [_Accessibility Research Methods with Jonathan Lazar_](http://rosenfeldmedia.com/a-web-for-everyone/accessibility-research-methods-with-jonathan-lazar/) Horton, S.<br />
 Type: Podcast   <br />